Two Nucleon Systems at $m_\pi\sim 450~{\rm MeV}$ from Lattice QCD: Introduction

-In this work, we present the results of LQCD calculations of two-nucleon systems performed at a pion mass of $m_\pi\sim\pionmass$ in three lattice volumes of spatial extent $L= 2.8~{\rm fm}, 3.7 ~{\rm fm}$ and $ 5.6~{\rm fm}$ at a lattice spacing of $b\sim 0.12~{\rm fm}$.
+As only one lattice spacing has been employed, extrapolations of the results to the continuum limit have not been performed, although the uncertainties that we finally present encompass the expected effects of these extrapolations.

 In Section~\ref{sec:methods}, we introduce the LQCD methods that are used to determine correlation functions and Section~\ref{sec:SingleHadrons} reports the results of precision studies of the single hadron systems.
 Section~\ref{sec:3s1} explores the $\siii$-$\diii$ coupled-channel systems in detail, while the $\si$ channel is discussed in Section~\ref{sec:1s0}.
 In Section~\ref{sec:NNEFT}, these channels are further investigated in the context of nucleon-nucleon effective field theory (NNEFT) before the conclusions of the study are presented in Section~\ref{sec:concs}.